 Remember: the wedding cake isn’t the only place you can offer guests sweet selections.
 Think outside of the box, with cookie displays, candy buffets, and more.
 “The first question I would like a bride to ask me after they tell me all about their wedding is where can we add sweet touches to make our experience special for our guests,” says Jennifer Burkhart of Cookie Creatives by Jennifer.

 Jim Tomasso of Rockstar Limo wants couples to dig deep into what the vendor fees cover because not everything is front and center.
 “If a client’s calling around and price shopping, they usually don’t think to ask what’s included.
 A lot of times you might get a price that doesn’t include gratuity, taxes, or service fees.”
 You don’t want to leave any surprises to the last minute and day of.

 When it comes to entertainment for your celebration, Rob Caplin of Boston Party Machine says, “Ask the band, ‘This is my vision and this is what I’m looking.
 How do you think you would go about bringing that to a reality?’
 Be sure to go over song lists, inquire about types of talent, and how they work the crowd.
-“You want someone who is going to give you a night that you will remember forever,” he adds.This post is a sponsored collaboration between Boston Wedding Group and Boston magazine's advertising department.
+“You want someone who is going to give you a night that you will remember forever,” he adds.This is a paid partnership between Boston Wedding Group and Boston Magazine's City/Studio